hrdlickajan/Poker-Probability-Calculator/README.md

 # Poker probability calculator
 Made in Python 3 for Texas Hold'em poker

-Application input: Image of poker table
+Application input: Image of poker table <br />
 Application output: Probabilities of win/draw for each player

 This repository contains GUI that: